Introduction

 My current belief is that the USG does not know much more about UFOs/UAP than the USG has already acknowledged (that is, what some UFOs are not).
 If that is true, it would be a good thing for greater official transparency.
 It means, for instance, that the current openness from the USG is an attempt to get help from the scientific community.
 The DoD knows it cannot solve the UFO issue without help from the outside.
 This should indicate that the USG has no "core secrets" to hide.

-Rather, the official denial and ridicule of the UFO phenomenon over the decades have been caused by fear of not controlling UFOs/UAP and shame of not being able to protect the American people.
+Rather, the official denial and ridicule of the UFO phenomenon over the decades stemmed from fear of not controlling UAP, and shame of not being able to protect the American people.
 The same motivations probably apply to the silence on the UFO issue by other governments.

 The chief obstacle to greater official transparency on the UFO phenomenon is not any core secrets about the USG in possession of "off-world vehicles".
 The chief obstacle is human psychology (the fear and shame of some high-ranking US officials).